What’s the connection between ear lobes and heart disease?

 thick ear lobes can be a red flag:

-While cholesterol and fats are being deposited in the inner lining of the arteries, causing arterial plaque to get thicker and thicker, cholesterol and fats are also commonly deposited in the ear lobes, making them thicker.
+While cholesterol and fats are being deposited in the inner lining of the arteries, they can also be deposited in the ear lobes, making them thicker.

 Do you have thick ear lobes?